rp13g10/fell_finder/README.md

 # Fell Finder

+A personal project which aims to help you find the hilliest possible routes in your local area (so long as you're UK based).
+Development is typically limited to ~4 hours a week while I'm commuting in to the office, so new features may take a while to implement.
+You are welcome to use any of the code provided in this repo, so long as credit is given to me as the original author.

+## Objectives

+The aims of this project are twofold.
+Primarily, it is intended that the final product will be a webapp which can be used to generate superlative routes (the hilli*est*, the flatt*est*), as opposed to simply a 'hilly' route.
+Future builds are likely to include other features which make it easier for users to identify large hills to run up, and may go as far as to offer integrations with other popular services (Strava, Komoot) depending on which APIs are available.
+The secondary objective is to provide myself with a challenge, and an opportunity to try out some different technologies.
+Once the current phase is complete (getting a fully tested PoC running locally, with an architecture I'm satisfied with), the next step will be setting everything up to scale and deploying it to the cloud.

+## Current State

 This project is still in early development, with significant work still required before it's ready for general use.
 That said, with a little leg-work a viable PoC is now up and running.
+At present, the ingestion pipeline is largely up and running (although it's executed on-demand at the moment).
+A basic webapp is provided, which is able to plot routes on demand and display them to the user.
+The route finding page of the webapp is not feature complete; there are no GPX exports, and only one route is displayed to the user.
+Routes are generally created in less than a minute for shorter distances (up to 10k), although the algorithm has been tested up to marathon distance.
+The route-finding algorithm needs further improvement to reduce execution time and increase completion rates.

 ## Instructions for use
 * After cloning, you'll need to select a folder which will hold all of the source data.
 In `app.py` and `ingestion.py`, set this directory as your `DATA_DIR`.